LCSB-BioCore/PikaParser.jl/README.md

 # PikaParser.jl

-A simple straightforward implementation of PikaParser in pure Julia, following the specification by Luke A. D. Hutchinson (see https://github.com/lukehutch/pikaparser).
+A simple straightforward implementation of PikaParser in pure Julia, following the specification by Luke A. D. Hutchison (see https://github.com/lukehutch/pikaparser).

 Pika parsers are pretty fast, they are easy to specify, carry the ability to